unicode-org/message-format-wg/spec/formatting.md

 various errors may be encountered.
 These are divided into the following categories:

-- **Syntax errors** occur when the syntax representation of a message is invalid.
+- **Syntax errors** occur when the syntax representation of a message is not well-formed.
+- **Data Model errors** occur when a message is invalid due to violating one of the following semantic requirements on its structure:

+  - **Variant Key Mismatch errors** occur when the number of keys on a Variant does not equal the number of Selectors.
+  - **Missing Fallback Variant errors** occur when the message does not include a Variant with only catch-all keys.

 - **Resolution errors** occur when the runtime value of a part of a message cannot be determined.